chaincodelabs/research-site/research-intro.md

 Bitcoin development emphasizes security and stability.
 Changes to the protocol pass strict review.
-While moving academic results towards implementation may be a challenging task, high-quality scientific contributions to Bitcoin will have a lasting impact.
+Moving academic results towards implementation may be a challenging task.
+However, high-quality scientific contributions to Bitcoin will have a lasting impact.

 We hope this page helps you choose your research direction.